 - provides clear support for innovation and technology development that enables game-changing solutions

-- positions Canada as a leader in energy innovation
+- positions Canada as a leader in energy innovation and ensures competitiveness

 - sets challenging but achievable reduction goals with a process that allows for an increase in ambition as technology develops